 Celeste started her original career at a young age, and spent a decade as a licensed optician.
 She worked a many of those years in a very specialized field of opticianry - working in very close contact with the Vancouver Children's Hospital with preemies, babies, toddlers, and young children with ocular birth defects and various vision problems.
 She has spent much of her life helping families in scary and difficult situations.

 To help herself through the stress of this work, Celeste always turned to the gym as a release - sports and working out were always an integral part of her life and self.
 About 6 years ago, after suffering both a shattered collarbone and a serious concussion in a bicycle accident, Celeste realized that she could offer more of herself to help others in a different environment.
 Although she found her work very fulfilling on all levels, she was not truly happy.
 She studied to become a personal trainer, working specifically with women and has not looked back since.
 Her goals as a personal trainer have grown and changed into having a much more 'big picture' approach, not just focusing on the 'lose weight and shape up' aspect.
 She wants to help people become the most healthy they can be, and lead a long, active, happy, pain-free (except for muscle pain after classes, that is) life.

 Follow Fit 4 Two Richmond on Facebook.
 That's where you'll get the latest news about classes and events.

 New mom?
 Our Stroller Fitness classes at the Oval are a fantastic deal.
 With the monthly pass you get an average of 12 classes for the price of 8.

-Makeup Class Policy: We understand that you might miss a class or two.
-You can make up a maximum of 2 missed classes* per session - these can be made up in the Richmond territory within 30 days of the missed class.
+Makeup Class Policy: We understand that you might miss a class.
+You can make up 1 missed class* per session - this can be made up in the Richmond territory within 30 days of the missed class.
 You will need to get a signed makeup class card from your instructor.
 No makeup class card = no makeup class.